-Knowing that the width of the panoramic image is much bigger than the width of the captured image, we would have to search for a corresponding point along a very long epipolar line.
-Therefore we would like to constraint the search space on the epipolar line as much as possible.
-A side effect is also an increased confidence in estimated depth and a faster execution of the stereo reconstruction procedure.
+Knowing that the width of the panoramic view is much bigger than the width of the captured image, we would have to search for corresponding point along a very long epipolar line.
+That is why we would really like to constraint the search space on the epipolar line as much as possible.
+A side effect is also increased confidence in estimated depth and a faster execution of the stereo reconstruction procedure.